Rouji/raymond/README.txt

 Notes:
--Textured materials are not yet implemented, so I have included a modified version of example 4, found in scenes/example4_mod.xml, which is the exact same scene, except with a non-textured material for the room mesh.
+-Textured materials are not yet implemented, so I have included modified versions of example 4 and 6, found in scenes/example4_mod.xml and scenes/example4_mod.xml, which are the exact same scenes, except with a non-textured material for the room mesh.
--Transformations are not implemented either, so example5.xml won't really work at all.
+-Transformations are not implemented either, so example5.xml won't work properly at all.

 Libraries/3rd-Party Code: